-The female external genitals include the clitoris (a small bump on the female genitals that is sensitive to sexual stimulation), the labia (the fleshy folds or lips of tissue that enclose and protect the genital organs), and the hymen (a thin membrane that encircles the opening of the vagina).
+The female external genitals External Female Genital Organs include the clitoris External Female Genital Organs (a small bump on the female genitals that is sensitive to sexual stimulation), the labia External Female Genital Organs (the fleshy folds or lips of tissue that enclose and protect the genital organs), and the hymen Female Internal Genital Organs The internal genital organs form a pathway (the genital tract).
+This pathway consists of the following: Vagina (part of the birth canal), where sperm are deposited and from which a baby can... read more (a thin membrane that encircles the opening of the vagina).

 The practice has many potential complications and no health benefits.
 The average age of girls who undergo mutilation is 7 years, and mutilation is typically done without anesthesia.

-Clitoridectomy: Partial or total removal of the clitoris and, in very rare cases, only the fold of skin surrounding the clitoris (called the prepuce or clitoral hood)
+Clitoridectomy: Partial or total removal of the clitoris and/or the fold of skin surrounding the clitoris (called the prepuce or clitoral hood)

-Excision: Partial or total removal of the clitoris and the labia minora (small lips), with or without removal of the labia majora (large lips)
+Excision: Partial or total removal of the clitoris and the labia minora (small labia), with or without removal of the labia majora (large labia)

 Other: All other harmful procedures done to the female genitals for nonmedical purposes (such as pricking, piercing, carving [incising], scraping, and cauterizing the genital area)

-Consequences of genital mutilation include bleeding and infection (including tetanus).
+Consequences of genital mutilation include bleeding and infection (including tetanus Tetanus Tetanus results from a toxin produced by the anaerobic bacteria Clostridium tetani.
+The toxin makes muscles contract involuntarily and become rigid.
+Tetanus usually develops after a wound... read more ).
 Females who have been infibulated may possibly have recurring urinary and gynecologic infections and scarring.
-Females who become pregnant after mutilation may have severe bleeding (hemorrhage) during childbirth.
+Females who become pregnant after mutilation may have severe injury to the external pelvic area or bleeding (hemorrhage) during childbirth.
 Psychologic problems may be severe.